-I was presented with the challenge of attempting to decipher the inscription on a sword found in the River Witham in Lincolnshire dating to around the 13th century and of possible German manufacture.¹ Using my limited knowledge of Latin, comparisons from other sword inscriptions, numismatics, and the styles of royalty from the appropriate region and time period, I was able to render the “indecipherable” inscription thus:
+I took up the challenge of deciphering the inscription on a sword found in the River Witham in Lincolnshire dating to around the 13th century and of possible German manufacture.¹ Using my limited knowledge of Latin, comparisons from other sword inscriptions, numismatics, and the styles of royalty from the appropriate region and time period, I was able to render the “indecipherable” inscription thus:

 in Nomine Domini (patris et filii et spiritus sancti)

 Comes Hollandia Willelmus, Rex Germania et Hainault

 In the Name of the Lord; of the Father and of the Son, and of the Holy Ghost